CoderDojo-Content/Intermediate-HTML-CSS/en/developer-tools.md

 6. In the **Styles** tab on the right panel of the Dev Tools you will see the **CSS** code for the selected element.
 Notice how there are a few sets of CSS rules.
 One is the block you created specifically for that paragraph: `#myCoolText`.
 7. Here's the fun part!
 Click on the colour name or the HEX next to the `color` property of `#myCoolText`.
 Now you can type in a different value.
 Try `red`.
 If you like you can choose one of the suggestions that appear while you type.
 Watch the text on your webpage change colour straight away!
  * You can also click the coloured square instead of the text: this lets you use a colour picker tool.
 10. How is this special?!
-When you change code using the Dev Tools you are **temporarily** changing what it looks like in your browser.
+When you change code using the Dev Tools you are **temporarily** changing what it looks like **in your browser**.
 You aren't actually changing the files in your website.
 That means you can test out loads of different values and **instantly** see what they look like, **without touching your code files**.
 8. Click in the space after the colour.
 A new line starts, where you can type more CSS.
 Enter the following:
  ```
   border-style: solid;